 The customer has electronic access to all the available products and services.

 4. Improved control of inventory

 The products can be located instantly from preferred supplies by procurement people.
-The purchases which they can make are limited, which makes the inventory better controlled.
+The purchases they can make are limited, which makes the inventory better controlled.

-All of the purchase information is centralized and is made available to management, shareholders, internal as well as external stakeholders as deemed appropriate.
+All of the purchase information is centralized and is made available to management, shareholders, and internal as well as external stakeholders as deemed appropriate.